onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model.md

     value: '1'
     visibility: public
 ```
-### Update container block
+### 1 - Update container block

-Now, let's take a look at the second block of base template.
+Now, let's take a look at the second block of a base template.

 ```yaml
 entrypoint: main